Fillygons/fillygons/readme.md

 	- Used for to run the plugin that exports DXF to SVG and to run scripts that wrap the OpenSCAD command line tool and work around problems with generation of dependency information in OpenSCAD.
 	- Should already be installed as a dependency to Inkscape.
 The most recent version of Python 2.7 is recommended.

+- Asymptote [0]
+	- Used to compile Asymptote files to PDF.
+	- Recommended when creating Vector cutting projects for Epilog laser cutters.

+[0]: This project was tested with Asymptote Version 2.35.
+Earlier Versions will probably also work.

 ### Explicitly specifying paths to binaries